tertek/tertek.github.io/_posts/2025-03-08-generated-commit-messages-with-local-llm.md

 tags: local,llm, commit messages,vscode, codium
 ---

-## Local LLM generated commit messages
+## Generated commit messages with Local LLM

 If you are using VS Code you may have already heard or used [Github Co-Pilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) that comes with a lot of features.
 One super useful feature as I find, is the ability to generate Commits Messages based on your staged file changes.
 Of course this comes with a huge trade-off, as all Cloud-AI usage.